jamiewinder/mobx-bind/README.md

 # mobx-bind

-A small set of utilties for binding MobX observables and observable collections to generic entities
+A small set of utilities for binding MobX observables and observable collections to generic entities

 ## Principles: